sverweij/dependency-cruiser/doc/rules-reference.md

 [SPDX](https://spdx.org) compatible expressions like `GPL-3.0`, `APL-1.0` and
 `MIT OR GPL-3.0` but also on non SPDX compatible)

-To only allow licenses from an approved list (e.g. a whitelist provided by your legal department):
+To only allow licenses from an approved list (e.g. a greenlist provided by your legal department):

 ```json